iwiedenm-backup/soundgrail-website-old/_posts/2018-03-09-microphone-pickup-patterns.md

 {% include /adunits/inner-adsense-inarticle-2.html %}

 By using different microphone patterns we can achieve a blend of direct signal and ambience.
 This is incredibly important to know because we can understand when to capture certain sounds and when to use certain patterns for doing so.
+Each can achieve a different effect in [recording](https://www.shure.eu/discover/educational#recording).

 ## The Difference between a Microphone Patterns
 When it comes time to decide between which type of microphone pickup pattern to use, whether it is a cardioid, omnidirectional, bidirectional, or a combination of those, it largely depends on the sound source as well as the environment within which the sound is being recorded.

 For example, if you are planning on recording a vocalist then a cardioid is almost always recommended.

+To learn more about this subject, consider reading about the difference between [dynamic microphones and condenser microphones](https://soundgrail.com/blog/dynamic-vs-condenser-mic/).